Psychological operations (United States): Anti-vaccine propaganda targeted at the Philippines

-In 2024, Reuters revealed that the first Donald Trump administration launched a secret PSYOP against Chinese COVID-19 vaccines in several Asian countries, mainly the Philippines, in 2020.
-The campaign consisted of hundreds of fake social network profiles manned by PSYOP staff in Florida that sowed doubts about the Chinese vaccine's efficacy and argued Muslims should reject it because it allegedly contained pork protein.
+In 2024, Reuters revealed that the first Donald Trump administration launched a covert disinformation campaign against Chinese COVID-19 vaccines in several Asian countries, mainly the Philippines, in 2020.
+The campaign consisted of hundreds of fake social network profiles staffed by personnel in Florida that sowed doubts about the Chinese vaccine's efficacy and argued Muslims should reject it because it allegedly contained pork protein.
 In 2021, a few months after Trump's defeat in the presidential election, the Biden administration cancelled the campaign.